Environmental Science (AS, BS)

 Nearby Nature

-Faculty & Facilities
+Faculty and Facilities

 Our faculty members are active researchers in a range of environmental science areas; not only do they share their knowledge and experiences with our students in the classroom, but they also give our students plenty of chances to assist with their research.

 The Achatz Hall of Science was designed with a respect for creation in mind — green and sustainable.
-You will find state-of-the-art science and ecology labs on campus, and you’ll also discover our vibrant greenhouse and restored prairie, both of which give you plenty of opportunity for hands-on learning.
+You will find state-of-the-art science and ecology labs on campus, and you’ll also discover our vibrant greenhouse and restored prairie, both of which give you plenty of opportunities for hands-on learning.

-Campus and Community Involvement
+Campus and Community

 Organize Earth Day events.
 Build brush piles for wildlife.
 Restore native grasses to our oak savanna.
 Work in our campus greenhouse.
-These are just a few of the educational and awareness events you can be part of when you join the USF Eco Club, a student organization that focuses on environmental issues on campus and in the local community.
+These are just a few of the educational and awareness events you can be part of when you join the Saint Francis Eco Club, a student organization that focuses on environmental issues on campus and in the local community.

 What Can You Do With a Degree in Environmental Science?